LSmith97/Pixel_Quest/docs/planning.md

 ## Game Choice

-A simple brower RPG a la classic final fantasy games, minus the overworld (so just encounter to encounter)
+Pixel Quest: a simple brower RPG a la classic final fantasy games, minus the overworld (so just encounter to encounter)

 ## Wireframe
 Mock Up: